strimbob/MoisPie/readMe.md

 how to use
 ===========

-you can send serial comanads to the teensy to control the algorithm all the control messages are the same lenght, but not all the ints are used. for example the colour change uses all three of the ints after the first ,
+you can send serial commands to the teensy to control the algorithm

+all the control messages are the same lenght, but not all the ints are used.

+for example the colour change uses all three of the ints after the first ,

 here are some examples...

-if you send ver a serial @ 9600 "@C1,255,255,255,endofline"
+ "@C1,255,255,255,endofline"
  this would change the secound colour to white..
 the message is broken down like this